evanbowman/blind-jump-portable/README.md

 1) The text formatting system will not display more than 80 unique glyphs at a time onscreen.
 In practice, this should not be a huge issue for most languages, as even for fullscreen TextView UI elements, the lines of text are double-spaced, and the GBA screen resolution is only 30 x 20 tiles in size.
 Even the Japanese Katakana character set should nearly fit within an 80 character limit.
 2) Each line in a localized strings data file can be no longer than 1187 bytes.
 Remember that each glyph in a utf-8 string may take up more than one byte!

+Currently, BlindJump includes an English edition (default), and an incompete Spanish transltion.
+Evan Bowman contributed the partial Spanish translation, and he is, admittedly, not a native speaker.
+Any translations for the game are welcome, and you will be added to the game's ending credits if you contribute a translation.
+If any required glyphs are missing from the charset image in the images/ folder, contact Evan Bowman, and he will add the codepoint mappings to the text engine.
+As the game is still in development, you may want to wait until the game is finished to add a translation.

 ## Security